-Prerequisite: ENGL 151 with a grade of C, CR, P or better, or placement through the assessment process, or
+Prerequisite: ENGL 151 with a grade of C or better, or P, or

-Development of college level reading and composition skills Emphasis will be on applying techniques of critical analysis to reading, interpreting, writing, and conducting research.
+Development of college-level reading and composition skills Emphasis will be on applying techniques of critical analysis to reading, interpreting, writing, and conducting research.
 Writing emphasis will be on the expository essay, including the longer documented essay.
-Note: Students will complete a minimum of 8,000 words by the end of the semester.
-(MIC.
-ENGL 101)
+Note: Students will complete writing assignments with a total minimum of 8,000 words by the end of the semester.
+(MJC ENGL 101)